hakimel/reveal.js/README.md

 	// Turns fragments on and off globally
 	fragments: true,

+	// Flags whether to include the current fragment in the URL,
+	// so that reloading brings you to the same fragment position
+	fragmentInURL: false,

 	// Flags if the presentation is running in an embedded mode,
 	// i.e. contained within a limited portion of the screen
 	embedded: false,